FabLabRothenburg/inkscape-embroidery/README.md

 Windows
 -------

+Windows users can experience troubles with [shapely] installation.
+It may be easier to use Linux inside the [Virtualbox].

 USAGE
 =====

-Create vector image by any means (draw yourself, vectorize raster image, download etc).
-Prepare every element of image with **Params** module.
+Create svg drawing by any means (draw yourself, vectorize raster image, download etc).
+Prepare every element of the image with **Params** module.
 Set needed generation sequense with **Reorder** module.
 Generate stitches with **Embroider** module.
 Correct stitches if needed.
 Regenerate corrected embroidery with **svg2emb** module.